A Framework for Using Value-Added in Regressions: Introduction

-Finally, I focus on cases where value added is used as a dependent variable.
+Finally, I focus on cases where VA is used as a dependent variable.
 I derive corrected standard errors for coefficients from such regressions using a GMM framework and provide a testable condition under which using OLS with unadjusted standard errors can also lead to valid inference.

-My findings are confirmed by simulation results that show that estimating an OLS regression without adjusting the standard errors leads to incorrect inference.
-My simulations show that even in a simple model with constant true value added over time, $95\%$ confidence intervals constructed using OLS coefficients and standard errors only adjusted for clustering have a coverage rate of $72.4\%$.
-On the other hand, the proposed optimal GMM system yields an estimator with a lower variance and correct inference with a coverage rate of about $95.4\%$ and $94.2\%$ in samples with and without random assignment respectively.
-The optimal GMM estimator also has a variance that is $1.3\%$ lower than OLS.
+The preceding theoretical results are confirmed by simulations and an application.
+The simulations focus on the importance of adjusting standard errors when estimating an OLS regression using VA measures as explanatory variables.
+Indeed, even in a simple model with constant true value added over time, $95\%$ confidence intervals constructed using OLS coefficients and standard errors only adjusted for clustering have a coverage rate of $72.4\%$.
+On the other hand, using the multi-step OLS estimator with the proposed corrected standard errors from GMM yields correct inference with a coverage rate of $94.2\%$.
+Furthermore, the proposed optimal GMM estimator has a variance that is $1.3\%$ lower than the multi-step OLS estimator.

-I then illustrate my results in an application to data on third graders in North Carolina public schools.
-First, I document the presence of correlations between the variables used to predict value added and true teacher VA.
-I find an effect of sorting on lagged test scores at the student level that is similar in magnitude to \citet{chetty2014measuring1}, but I also find that sorting on lagged test scores at the classroom and school-year level is on average five and three times larger respectively.\footnote{\citet{rothstein2017measuring} also finds significant sorting at the school level.} I show that although VA measures estimated in a way that doesn't account for this sorting can be highly correlated with VA measures that account for sorting, the former are poor predictors of student long-run outcomes.
-I then illustrate my theoretical findings by showing the impact that this sorting has on the standard errors of coefficients in regressions using value added, and estimating consistent standard errors.
-The standard error estimators routinely used in applied research are inconsistent and too small.
-Consistent standard range from $37\%$ to $70\%$ larger than the ones currently used in the literature.
+My application uses data on third graders in North Carolina public schools.
+I document the presence of correlations between the variables used to predict VA and true teacher VA.
+I find an effect of sorting on lagged test scores at the student level that is similar in magnitude to \citet{chetty2014measuring1}, but I also find that these correlations are much stronger for the classroom and school-year level lagged test scores used as controls to estimate VA.
+Indeed, sorting on lagged test scores at the classroom and school-year level is respectively five and three times larger than at the individual level.\footnote{\citet{rothstein2017measuring} also finds significant sorting at the school level.} I then illustrate my theoretical findings by showing the impact that this sorting has on the standard errors of coefficients in regressions using value added.
+The GMM standard errors I propose are between $37$ and $70\%$ larger than the standard errors currently used in the literature.
 Notably, in this application, the increase in standard errors resulting from my adjustment is larger on average than the impact of clustering standard errors.